What kind of jobs can you get with a qualification in ESG?

-With an increasing focus on the triple bottom line – people, profits, and the planet – ESG jobs are rising, particularly at accounting and consulting firms.
+With an increasing focus on the triple bottom line – people, profits, and the planet – ESG jobs are rising, particularly at larger firms with an international reach.
 So, what kind of jobs can you get with an ESG qualification?

 Today ESG careers are varied and multiplying.
-People qualified in ESG are employed by wealth management firms, banks, or many other kinds of organisations.
+People qualified in ESG are employed by many different sectors, including wealth management firms, banks, and investment funds.
 ESG analysts, for example, are employed to examine the non-financial elements of investment opportunities to reach more rounded decisions.

 ESG analysts combine information from past audits, public policy statements, growth projections, and internal data analysis.
 The findings may be used to examine what steps a company can take to mitigate risk in the future.